dnidever/gaiaxpspec/docs/examples.rst

 ********

-Running Python |gaussdecomp|
+Running Python |gaiaxpspec|
 ============================

-Here's an example of running Python |gaussdecomp| on a GBT datacube.
+Here's an example of running Python |gaiaxpspec| on a GBT datacube.

 .. code-block:: python